 Comparison Against Inventoried Values

-Figure 5-16 and Figure 5-17 are histograms that show the distribution of emissions from our measurements and those of natural gas-fueled pumpjack engines in the latest version of Utah Division of Air Quality’s 2017 oil and gas emissions inventory, which was released in April 2021 (UDAQ, 2021).
+Figure 5-16 and Figure 5-17 are histograms that show the distribution of emissions from our measurements and those of natural gas-fueled pumpjack engines in the latest version of Utah Division of Air Quality’s 2017 oil and gas emissions inventory version 1.89, which was released in April 2021 (UDAQ, 2021).
 Figure 5-16 shows emissions of NOX and Figure 5-17 shows emissions of volatile organic compounds (VOC).
 On average, measured NOX emissions were only 9% of values listed in the inventory (median of 2%), and measured VOC emissions were 15 times higher than values listed in the inventory (median of 10 times).
 We calculated VOC as all organic compounds other than methane and ethane, following the regulatory definition.